Lily Song

-Lily Song is a Lecturer at Harvard University's Graduate School of Design, in the Department of Urban Planning and Design.
+Lily Song is (since 2021) Assistant Professor of Race, Social Justice, and the Built Environment, Northeastern University.
+She was previously a Lecturer at Harvard University's Graduate School of Design, in the Department of Urban Planning and Design.
 As an urban planner, Song's most known for her research in design and race, class, and gender in American cities, social equity, housing, sustainability, and transportation and her community organizing with the Asian American Drug Abuse Program (AADAP), where she fought against environmental injustices.

 Education

 Song earned her Ph.D. in Urban and Regional Planning from Massachusetts Institute of Technology in 2012.
 Her dissertation Race and place : green collar jobs and the movement for economic democracy in Los Angeles and Cleveland focused on studying two community coalitions in Los Angeles and Cleveland working toward economic democracy, green-collar jobs, and racial inclusion.

 She earned a Master of Arts in Urban Planning from University of California, Los Angeles (2007).
 She completed her undergraduate studies in 2002 with a Bachelor of Arts in Ethnic Studies and a Minor in Business from University of California, Berkeley.

 Her early education was with California public schools.